-In ISU’s Canvas, discussions are generated using a rich-text editor that can help instructors allow for a high level of accessibility.
-Some features to the rich text editor include image descriptions, document structure, semantic elements, color and spatial cues, color contrast, table headings, and link descriptions.
+Discussions in Canvas are generated using a rich-text editor that can help instructors allow for a high level of accessibility.
+Some features of the rich text editor include image descriptions, document structure, semantic elements, color and spatial cues, color contrast, table headings, and link descriptions.

-Most asynchronous discussion tools are free of cost – especially ones that are hosted within the university’s course management system (Canvas) – but it is worthwhile to check if you are considering using a tool that is outside of the learning management system
+Most asynchronous discussion tools are free of cost – especially ones that are hosted within Canvas – but it is worthwhile to check if you are considering using a tool that is outside of the learning management system.

 References & Resources

 - 4 Starters – U of Southern CA